Lonely Castle in the Mirror: Characters

 A troublemaker and a first year student, who leads the other students in ostracizing and bullying Kokoro, in an attempt to threaten and humiliate her.
-Kokoro does not know why Sanada chose to bully her, but she speculates that she was in love with Kokoro's elementary school classmate, Chuta Ikeda, and believed that he loved Kokoro.
+Kokoro does not know why Sanada chose to bully her, but she speculates that Miori was in love with Kokoro's elementary school classmate, Chuta Ikeda, and believed that he loved Kokoro.

 Media

 Novel

 Written by Mizuki Tsujimura, Lonely Castle in the Mirror was originally published by Poplar Publishing on May 11, 2017.
 The company re-released the novel in a two-volume paperback format in March 2021.
-The novel was published in English by Doubleday in April 2021.
+The novel was published in English by Doubleday (UK) in April 2021 and Erewhon (US) in October 2022.

 Manga

 A manga adaptation illustrated by Tomo Taketomi was serialized in Shueisha's seinen manga magazine Ultra Jump from June 19, 2019, to February 19, 2022.
-Shueisha collected its chapters into five tankōbon volumes, published from December 2019 to May 2022.
+Shueisha collected its chapters in five tankōbon volumes, published from December 2019 to May 2022.

 The manga is licensed in North America by Seven Seas Entertainment.